S-A-D-I-K/S-A-D-I-K/README.md

 - 👋 Hi, I’m @S-A-D-I-K
 - 👀 I’m interested in ...
 Games
 - 🌱 I’m currently learning ...
 Pygame
-- 💞️ I’m looking to collaborate on ... gaes
+- 💞️ I’m looking to collaborate on ... games
 - 📫 How to reach me ... +880183807060 or midasredbladegmail.com

 <!---